 World-class scientist and heart rhythm expert Charles Antzelevitch, PhD, executive director of cardiovascular research, spearheads efforts to develop new treatments for abnormal and potentially deadly heart rhythms.

-Renowned Lankenau Medical Center cardiologists William A. Gray, MD, and Konstadinos Plestis, MD, are affiliated clinical faculty members at LIMR, working closely with LIMR investigators to advance cardiac research.
+Renowned Lankenau Medical Center cardiologist William A. Gray, MD is an affiliated clinical faculty member of LIMR, working closely with LIMR investigators to advance cardiac research.
 Indeed, the synergy between LIMR’s laboratory programs and Main Line Health’s clinical research activities serves as a translational conduit enabling the rapid movement of lab findings into clinical investigations.